avantrec/soco-cli/README.md

 ### Speaker Naming

 Speaker naming does not need to be exact.
 Matching is case-insensitive, and works on substrings.
-For example, if you have a speaker named `Front Reception`, then `"front reception"` or just `front` will match.
-If an ambiguously matchable speaker name is supplied then an error will be returned.
+For example, if you have a speaker named `Front Reception`, then `"front reception"` or just `front` will match, as will any unambiguous substring.
+If an ambiguously matchable name is supplied then an error will be returned.

 Note that if you have speakers with the same names in multiple Sonos systems (Households), SoCo-CLI will fail because it cannot disambiguate the speakers.
-Speaker should have unique names within a network (or fall back on using IP addresses instead of speaker names).
+Speakers should have unique names within a network (or fall back on using IP addresses instead of speaker names).

 ### Refreshing the Local Speaker List